Electric Cinema - Portobello

-The Electric Cinema has now re-opened and is operated by Cityscreen, a small theater chain that exhibits mostly independent and art house films.
+The Electric Cinema was re-opened and is operated by Cityscreen, a small cinema chain that exhibits mostly independent and art house films.
 It was closed ‘temporarily’ in June 2012, due to smoke damage from a fire in the adjoining restaurant.
 It re-opened late-November 2012, totally refurbished and equipped with digital 3D projection.
 It now also has six double sofa beds in the front row.

 It is a Grade II* Listed building.